 Rubber comes with a variety of inherent advantages that have made it an extremely popular flooring option for commercial, high-traffic environments.
 And now that rubber flooring is available in a wide selection of colors, patterns, and textures, this material is also finding its way into residential interior and exterior applications.
 Tile products, which typically come in 12-inch, 24-inch, and 36-inch squares, are especially friendly for DIYers.
 However, these advantages are balanced by a series of drawbacks that are important to understand before making a final decision about your flooring.

 Advantages of Rubber Tile Flooring

 Rubber flooring is a type of resilient flooring, and therein lies its most obvious advantages.
-Like other resilient materials, namely vinyl and linoleum, rubber flooring provides a durable, easy-to-clean surface that's suitable for hard-wearing environments, such gyms, basements, rec rooms, playrooms, and laundry and utility areas.
+Like other resilient materials, namely vinyl and linoleum, rubber flooring provides a durable, easy-to-clean surface that's suitable for hard-wearing environments, such as gyms, basements, rec rooms, playrooms, laundry rooms, and utility areas.
 Here are some other specific advantages of rubber tile flooring: